What is a "bank" and why is it important?

 - Break the bank into 10-20 parts

-- Session over - pause even if funds remain
+- Session ended - pause even if funds remain

-This helps to control losses, not succumb to emotions and avoid "drawdown of the entire bank in the evening."
+This helps to control losses, not succumb to emotions and avoid "a drawdown of the entire bank in the evening."

 3. Use limits (win/loss stop)